What is Your Paper, Your Way?

 What do the reviewers think about Your Paper, Your Way?

 Although we have established that YPYW brings great changes from the journal and author perspectives, reviewers are the least affected [check “Feedback from reviewers” section]4 by this change.
 However, it has to be kept in mind that the people reviewing your papers after your journal started supporting YPYW are the same as those who did it before.
-Thus, they are used to seeing near-perfect papers from a formatting point of view (all Times New Roman or Arial, double-spaced, 12 pt. font), even at the first submission many a times.
+Thus, they are used to seeing near-perfect papers from a formatting point of view (all Times New Roman or Arial, double-spaced, 12 pt. font), even at the first submission many times.
 Thus, as they have been doing this for years, they may feel “inconvenienced” when a paper comes to them which appears different somehow (10 pt. single-spaced, let’s say).
-Although it is not likely to influence their overall objective verdict of the paper, it is considered wise if the authors send in a properly presented manuscript for the review.
-My advice to the authors, always use the above mentioned combination in underline and italics; it is still widely the gold standard of how a paper is “expected” to look like.
+Although it is not likely to influence their overall objective verdict of the paper, it is considered wise if the authors send in a properly presented manuscript for review.
+My advice to the authors is to always use the above-mentioned combination in underlining and italics; it is still widely the gold standard of how a paper is “expected” to look.

 My two cents on Your Paper, Your Way